 - Christina Hanson, MPAS, PA-C, associate professor at the Bethel University PA Program in St. Paul, Minnesota

-- Virginia Valentin, PhD, PA-C, associate professor and associate director of the University of Utah PA Program
+- Virginia Valentin, DrPH, PA-C, associate professor and associate director of the University of Utah PA Program

 The AAPA-PAEA Research Fellowship is a collaborative PA education and workforce research capacity building program with three main objectives: (1) to develop a cadre of PAs skilled in PA education and workforce research, (2) encourage utilization of PAEA and AAPA data to generate research of interest to the PA profession and community of PA scholars, and (3) provide future research mentors for newer faculty to sustain the PA workforce and education research pipeline.
 Two of the fellowships are funded by PAEA and one by AAPA.